- J.D., Stanford Law School, 1989

 - A.B., Harvard University, 1985

-From 1994 to 2002, Heller taught at the University of Michigan Law School where he received the L. Hart Wright Award for excellence in teaching.
-He co-directed corporate governance research at the University of Michigan Business School’s William Davidson Institute and was a term member of the Council on Foreign Relations.
-Heller worked from 1990 to 1994 at the World Bank on post-socialist property law transition.
+Prior to joining the Columbia faculty, Heller taught at the University of Michigan Law School where he received the L. Hart Wright Award for excellence in teaching.
+Heller has been a visiting professor at University of California, Los Angeles, School of Law and the New York University School of Law; visiting lecturer at Yale Law School; fellow at the Center for Advanced Study in the Behavioral Sciences; term member of the Council on Foreign Relations, and Olin Senior Fellow at Columbia.
+In the early 1990s, Heller worked at the World Bank on post-socialist property law transition.
 He clerked for the Honorable James R. Browning of the 9th U.S. Circuit Court of Appeals.

 - Land use